Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 }

-class that stores key-value pairs using a HashMap.
-Add methods to put, get, and check if a key
+class that stores key-value pairs with a HashMap.
+Add methods to store, retrieve, and check whether a key exists.

 HashMap<K, V> internallyput(K key, V value), get(K key),